 Is there a particular academic program you’re really interested in?
 Something about the student life that sets it apart from other colleges?
 Tell them exactly what makes you excited to attend their school.

 What does this look like?
-Below, we’ve written a mediocre answer to this prompt, and a stellar one.
+Below, we’ve written a mediocre answer and a stellar one in response to the prompt “Why College X?”.
 Remember – these essays are often capped at around 200 words – so use your space wisely!

 I’ve always dreamt of attending College X mostly because it is ranked in the top 10 in the US!
 I am very dedicated to my academics, and I want to go to a top school so that I can get into a great grad school.
 Besides having great academic reputation, I hear that the campus is very beautiful.
 The high school that I go to right now is in really terrible condition, so it would be very cool to go to a school that actually looked nice.
 Everything about College X sounds like a dream – tons of student groups, a diverse student population, living in dorms, and some of the best dining hall food in the country.
 I really think that College X is the college of my dreams – and I look forward to being an active and contributing member of the student body.